-Most of the time adding and removing programs on Windows 10 is quite a simple, easy and trouble free task, this isn’t always the case though.
-On odd occasions programs get stuck or are only partially removed, there are a few reasons this might happen and it makes it difficult when you are trying to reinstall the program again.
-If you find yourself in this predicament you can try a few of the follow steps to fix the issue.
+Most of the time adding and removing programs on Windows 10 is quite a simple, easy and trouble-free task.
+On odd occasions though, programs get stuck or are only partially removed, there are a few reasons this may happen and it can be difficult to reinstall the program again.
+If you find yourself in this predicament, you can try a few of the follow steps to fix the issue.

 As well as showing you how to remove partially removed and stubborn programs, this guide will also show you how to remove some of those annoying Windows 10 bundled apps like Groove Music and 3D builder, and clean up your registry using a few simple to use free tools.

 This is the standard way to remove unwanted programs from your computer.
 Open your Start Menu and search Control Panel.
-When you have the control panel open, go to Programs or Programs & Features depending on your view settings.
-From here you will be able to see everything installed on your computer.
-Try removing the program once again using the standard removal process.
-If it gets stuck again we will need to delve into the Registry.
+When you have the control panel open, go to Programs (Programs & Features depending on your view settings).
+From here, you will be able to see everything installed on your computer, try removing the program once again using the standard removal process, if it gets stuck again, you will need to delve into the Registry.

-Before we get started in the registry the first thing you are going to want to do is make a Restore Point.
-Having a restore point is always a good idea, if you aren’t sure how to create a restore point just type Restore into the start menu and select Create a Restore Point from the list.
-From the pop-up window just select create in the bottom right-hand corner and follow the instructions Windows gives.
+Before starting in the registry, the first thing you are going to want to do is make a Restore Point.
+Having a restore point is always a good idea, if you aren’t sure how to create a restore point, type Restore into the start menu and select Create a Restore Point from the list.
+From the pop-up window, select Create in the bottom right-hand corner and follow the instructions Windows gives.
 It usually only takes a minute or so to complete, just make sure you allocate a fair amount of space for it to use.

 Note: Making changes in the system registry can be risky if you don’t follow the steps and change or remove something you shouldn’t so, make sure you have a restore point and a backup of your data.

-With a backup made you will now need to open the Run tool by searching Run from the Start menu.
-When the Run tool is open type Regedit into the box and press enter, confirm the popup with a yes, now navigate to the following location using the left-hand pane.
+With a backup made, you will need to open the Run tool by searching Run from the Start menu.
+When the Run tool is open, type regedit into the box and press Enter.
+Next, confirm the popup with a Yes and navigate to the following location using the left-hand pane.

-Now you will just need to find anything relating to the program you have removed and delete it.
-You can also use the Search tool by going to Edit > Find, and typing in the program name or developer.
+Now you will need to find anything relating to the program you have removed and delete it.
+You can also use the Search tool by going to Edit > Find, then typing in the program name or developer.
 Just make sure what you are removing is the right thing.

 Removing Stubborn Windows 10 Bundled Apps.

-There used to be a PowerShell command that worked very well for this however since recent updates re-installing them after removing them has become impossible without a fresh install of Windows 10.
-So the alternative way is to use a program called 10AppsManager.
+There used to be a PowerShell command that worked very well for this however since recent updates re-installing them after removing them has become impossible, without a fresh install of Windows 10.
+The alternative way is to use a program called 10AppsManager.

 The first thing you are going to have to do is download 10AppsManager Then extract its contents to whichever location on your PC you feel it should go.
 (You’ll be happy to know that the app doesn’t even require an installation to function)